The Road Ahead

 - Plan your route

-Choose your route carefully, avoiding high-traffic areas.
-Ride on quieter streets, bike paths or shared paths.
+Choose your route carefully.
+If you are less confident, ride on quieter streets, bike paths or shared paths.

 - Use hand signals